 In 1996, The Health Insurance Portability and Accountability Act (HIPAA) was enacted into law.
 The purpose of the act is to protect a patient’s health records information (PHI).
 In order to accomplish this, standards were created that help to ensure that medical data is private and secure.

-If health care professionals knowingly, or unknowingly, are caught violating this law, there are financial penalties.
-It is with the best interest of health professionals if they clearly understand what behavior creates a HIPAA violation.
+If healthcare professionals knowingly, or unknowingly, are caught violating this law, there are financial penalties.
+Over the years, new trends and regulations have created concerns among physicians and other healthcare professionals.
+Health professionals and their support staff should clearly understand what behavior creates a HIPAA violation.

 Civil & Criminal Penalties: